Enumerated type: PHP

+The Enum's interface exposes a method that gives a collection of its enumerators and their names.
+String/integer-backed Enums also expose the backing value and methods to (attempt) deserialization.
+Users may add further methods.

 Rust

-Though Rust uses the enum keyword like C, it uses it to describe tagged unions, which enums can be considered a degenerate form of.
+Though Rust uses the enum keyword like C, it uses it to describe tagged unions, of which enums can be considered a degenerate form.
 Rust's enums are therefore much more flexible and can contain struct and tuple variants.